afnog/sse/ip/exercise.md

 sudo pkg install nmap
 ```

 Find out which hosts are up on our LAN, and the whole of AfNOG.
+Try to identify them.

 Check for open ports: